jayo-exe/JayoOBSPlugin/README.md

 At the current time, this plugin in only compatible with OBS Websocket Server 5.0 and above, which means that **OBS Version 28 or above is required for proper functioning of this plugin**

 ## Installation
-1. Grab the ZIP file from the [latest release](https://github.com/jayo-exe/JayoOBSPlugin/releases/latest) of the plugin.
-2. Extract the contents of the ZIP file _directly into your VNyan installation folder_.
-This will add the plugin files to yor VNyan `Item\Assemblies` folder.
-4. Open the VNyan Settings window, go to the "Misc" section, and ensure that **Allow 3rd Party Mods/Plugins** is enabled.
-This is required for this plugin  (or any plugin) to function correctly, so if you've already got other plugins installed you can probably skip this step.
+1. Ensure that in VNyan, the **Allow 3rd Party Mods/Plugins** setting is enabled.
+This is required for this plugin  (or any plugin) to function correctly!
-5. Save your Node Graph and restart VNyan to allow the plugin and libraries to be loaded
+2. Grab the DLL file from the latest release of the plugin on [my itch.io store](https://jayo-exe.itch.io/obs-plugin-for-vnyan)
+3. Copy the DLL file _directly into your VNyan installation folder's `Item\Assemblies` folder_.
-6. One VNyan loads, confirm that a button for the plugin now exists in your Plugins window!
+6. Start VNyan and confirm that a button for the plugin now exists in your Plugins window!

 ## Usage
 ### Connecting to OBS